DIANNE TRAGEDY: Siblings fight for maritime reforms

 He was a healthy, fit, young man, and a capable and experienced diver, and Ms Perry always thought her brother would be able to escape any situation while working on commercial fishing vessels.

-But now she is haunted by the thought of Mr Feeney's last moments on board the fateful fishing trawler, the Dianne.
+But now she is haunted by the thought of Mr Feeney's last moments on board the fateful diving boat, the Dianne.

 The sinking of the sea-cucumber diving vessel off the coast of Seventeen Seventy last year ended the lives of six men, Mr Feeney, 28, Adam Hoffman, 30, Ben Leahy, 45, Adam Bidner, 33, Chris Sammut, 34, and Eli Tonks, 33.